dockstore/dockstore/_docs/advanced-features.md

 ```
 This will download rabix into `~/.dockstore/libraries/` when launching tools/workflows.
 This has not been thoroughly tested, but we have had some success running tools and workflows using this alternative.

-For cwlrunner, activate it by adding the following to your `~/.dockstore/config`:
+For cwl-runner, install it via pip and then activate it by adding the following to your `~/.dockstore/config`:
 ```
 cwlrunner: cwl-runner
 ```